Kuree/kratos/docs/advanced/passes.rst

 - Python

 The procedure to add a pass is very similar.
-The function has to take a top level ``Generator`` class the perform some analysis or transformation on it.
+The function has to take a top level ``Generator`` class then perform some analysis or transformation on it.
 All the passes in kratos rely on the ``ASTVisitor`` class, which recursively visit each symbols in the IR.
 For ``C++`` users you need to check how the passes is done in `src/pass.cc`_, where all the passes listed